Consultation: Proposed Submission Local Green Spaces Plan

 South Derbyshire District Council has taken on board the comments received during the Draft Local Green Spaces Plan consultation and have made amendments to the Plan and the accompanying documents where necessary.

-The District Council is now consulting on its Proposed Submission Local Green Spaces Plan (pdf, 7.3mb), together with the supporting documents listed below.
+The District Council consulted on its Proposed Submission Local Green Spaces Plan together with the supporting documents listed below.